BlizzardWolf7/Modern-Productivity-Dashboard/README.md

 ### ⚙️ **Customizable Settings**
 - **Dashboard title customization** - Make it your own
 - **Personal greeting** - Add your name for a personalized experience
+- **Greeting visibility toggle** - Show or hide the greeting for a minimal look
 - **Accent color picker** - Choose your favorite color theme
 - **Dark mode toggle** - Switch between light and dark themes
 - **Settings persistence** - All preferences saved locally